 Caramel Apples In A Bite-Sized Dessert

 If you love caramel apples then this dessert is definitely for you.
 Giant caramel apples can be overwhelming to make, totally messy and honestly, a little difficult to eat!
-This is a great way to get that classic fall recipe, but much easier.
+This is a great way to get that classic fall recipe flavor in a snack form.
+You’ll also want to try our Caramel Apple Dump Cake, Caramel Apple Empanadas, and Caramel Apple Cheesecake to satisfy that caramel apple craving!

-The base of this, like most bark recipes, is milk chocolate.
-After that is a layer of caramel with diced apples all mixed in.
-You could stop there if you wanted, but the salty pretzels really adds some great flavor.
+The base of this caramel apple bark recipe, like most bark recipes, is milk chocolate.
+After that is a layer of salty pretzels followed by caramel with diced apples all mixed in.

 Wouldn’t this be a great at Thanksgiving?